 A non-AP STA that responds to a GCR MU-BAR Trigger frame addressed to it shall construct the A-MPDU carried in the HE TB PPDU as defined in Table 9-531 (A-MPDU contents MPDUs in the control response context).
 The non-AP STA includes a GCR BlockAck frame in the A-MPDU as defined in 10.24.10 (GCR and GLK-GCR block ack).

-A non-AP STA that responds to a BSRP or BQRP Trigger frame addressed to it shall construct the A-MPDU carried in the HE TB PPDU as defined in Table 9-529 (A-MPDU contents in the data enabled no immediate response context) with the exception that the A-MPDU does not contain QoS Data frames.
+A non-AP STA that responds to a BSRP or BQRP Trigger frame addressed to it and that is not aggregated with any MPDUs that solicit an immediate acknowledgment shall construct the A-MPDU carried in the HE TB PPDU as defined in Table 9-529 (A-MPDU contents in the data enabled no immediate response context) with the exception that the A-MPDU does not contain QoS Data frames.
 The non-AP STA shall include in the A-MPDU at least one QoS Null frame.
+A non-AP STA that responds to a BSRP or BQRP Trigger frame addressed to it and that is aggregated with at least one MPDU that solicits an immediate acknowledgment shall construct the A-MPDU carried in the HE TB PPDU as defined in Table 9-531 (A-MPDU contents MPDUs in the control response context). (#20816)

-NOTE 1—The frame type of MPDUs may be different across A-MPDUs within the same HE TB PPDU .
+NOTE 1—The frame type of MPDUs may be different across A-MPDUs within the same HE TB PPDU subject to the A-MPDU context. (#20816)

 NOTE 2—A non-AP STA follows the rules in 26.6.4 (Multi-TID A-MPDU and ack-enabled A-MPDU) for aggregating the QoS Data frames with multiple TIDs in HE TB PPDUs.